Wyatt Earp

-Wyatt Berry Stapp Earp (March 19, 1848 – January 13, 1929) was an American lawman and gambler in the American West, including Dodge City, Deadwood, and Tombstone.
-Earp was involved in the famous gunfight at the O.K.
-Corral, during which lawmen killed three outlaw Cochise County Cowboys.
-He is often erroneously regarded as the central figure in the shootout, although his brother Virgil was the Tombstone City and Deputy U.S. Marshal that day and had far more experience in combat as a sheriff, constable, marshal, and soldier.
+Wyatt Berry Stapp Earp (March 19, 1848 – January 13, 1929) was an American lawman and an assistant marshal to his brother, Virgil Earp.
+Earp was involved in the gunfight at the O.K.
+Corral, during which he and other lawmen killed three outlaws.
+While Earp is usually depicted as the key figure in the shootout, his brother Virgil was both the U.S. Marshal and the Tombstone city marshal and had decided to enforce a city ordinance prohibiting carrying weapons in public and to disarm the Cowboys.

-In 1874 Earp arrived in the boomtown of Wichita, Kansas, where his reputed wife opened a brothel.
-He was appointed to the Wichita police force and developed a solid reputation as a lawman but was fined and "not rehired as a police officer" after getting into a physical altercation with a political opponent of his boss.
-Earp immediately left Wichita, following his brother James to Dodge City, Kansas, where he became an assistant city marshal.
-In late 1878 he went to Texas to track down an outlaw and met John "Doc" Holliday, whom Earp credited with saving his life.
+In 1874, Earp arrived in the boomtown of Wichita, Kansas, where his reputed wife opened a brothel.
+At this brothel, Earp was arrested more than once, as he may have been a pimp.
+He was appointed to the Wichita police force and developed a good reputation as a lawman but was "not rehired as a police officer" after a physical altercation with a political opponent of his boss.
+Earp left Wichita, following his brother James to Dodge City, Kansas, where his brother's wife Bessie and Earp's common-law wife Sally operated a brothel.
+In this city, he became an assistant city marshal.
+In 1878, he went to Texas to track down an outlaw, Dave Rudabaugh, and met John "Doc" Holliday, whom Wyatt credited with saving his life.

-Throughout his life, Earp moved between boom towns.
-He left Dodge in 1879 and moved with his brothers James and Virgil to Tombstone, where a silver boom was underway.
-The Earps clashed with a group of outlaws known as the "Cowboys".
-Wyatt, Virgil, and younger brother Morgan held various law-enforcement positions that put them in conflict with Tom McLaury, Frank McLaury, Ike Clanton, and Billy Clanton, who threatened to kill the Earps on several occasions.
+Earp moved between boom towns.
+He left Dodge in 1879 and moved with brothers James and Virgil to Tombstone, Arizona, where a silver boom was underway.
+The Earps held law enforcement positions that put them in conflict with an outlaw group known as the "Cowboys", who threatened to kill the Earps on several occasions.
 The conflict escalated, culminating in the shootout at the O.K.
-Corral on October 26, 1881, where the Earps and Doc Holliday killed three Cowboys.
+Corral in 1881, where the Earps and Doc Holliday killed three Cowboys.
 During the next five months, Virgil was ambushed and maimed, and Morgan was murdered.
-Wyatt, Warren Earp, Doc Holliday, and others formed a federal posse that killed three more Cowboys whom they thought responsible.
-Wyatt was never wounded in any of the gunfights, unlike his brothers Virgil and Morgan or Doc Holliday, which added to his mystique after his death.
+Earp, Warren Earp, Doc Holliday, and others formed a federal posse that killed three more Cowboys whom they thought responsible.
+Earp was never wounded in any of the gunfights, unlike his brothers Virgil and Morgan or Doc Holliday, which added to his mystique after his death.